Filip Noterdaeme

-Filip Noterdaeme is a Belgian-Born American artist, satirist and writer best known for his creation of The Homeless Museum of Art, a conceptual artwork that encompassed installation, writing and performance.
+Filip Noterdaeme is a Belgian-born American artist, satirist and writer best known for his creation of The Homeless Museum of Art, a conceptual artwork that encompassed installation, writing and performance.
 His work has been explored as part of two doctoral theses, both of which were later published as books.

 Life and career

 Noterdaeme was born in Brussels and is the son of Belgian Ambassador Paul M. J. Noterdaeme.
-As consequence of his father’s profession, he grew up in Brussels, London and Geneva.
-He began his studies of visual arts at LUCA School of Arts in Brussels before moving to New York City, in 1987, where he first earned a Bachelor of Fine Arts degree at the School of Visual Arts and then enrolled at Hunter College to pursue an Master of Fine Arts (MFA).
+As consequence of his father's profession, he grew up in Brussels, London and Geneva.
+He began his studies of visual arts at LUCA School of Arts in Brussels before moving to New York City, in 1987, where he first earned a Bachelor of Fine Arts degree at the School of Visual Arts and then enrolled at Hunter College to pursue a Master of Fine Arts (MFA).

 During his time at Hunter, he frequently presented himself as an alter ego named Marcel Wasbending-Ttum, a name he concocted as an homage to Gustave Courbet and Marcel Duchamp.
 He additionally would satirise the institution by dressing in a Ratcatcher (attire) hunting outfit, and bringing in his Dachshund to the school, instructing it in front of faculty members to "go find a masterpiece!".
 Inspired by artist duo McDermott & McGough, for whom he worked as an assistant painter, he also conceived and created works of appropriation, at times employing the services of other artists.
 He was dismissed from Hunter following allegations of plagiarism when he exhibited a nude painting, signed as Marcel Wasbending-Ttum, that used the imagery of Gustave Courbet’s L'Origine du monde and René Magritte’s The Treachery of Images, which was viewed as scandalous.

 Noterdaeme subsequently enrolled at the Gallatin School of Individualized Study, where he studied philosophy and comparative literature, and earned his MA.

 In the 1990s, Noterdaeme worked for the Metropolitan Museum of Art’s outreach program, subsequently becoming a gallery lecturer and educator for their weekly children’s program, A First Look.
 The program was terminated in 1999.
 That same year, Noterdaeme was hired by The Guggenheim museum as a gallery lecturer.